jarrettmeyer/jarrettmeyer.github.io/_posts/2016-03-24-objective-complexity-in-agile-estimation.md

 Complexity is not time, although it may be correlated to time.
 A feature that touches more parts will require more time to write, more unit tests, more and more validation procedures.

 Complexity is not difficulty, although it may be correlated to difficulty.
+A feature that touches more parts might require more skill to get correct.

 So what's a simple problem?
 Mathematically speaking: